Forbes Field: Playing field evolution

+The stadium was widely considered the best in the league.

-Barney Dreyfuss "hated cheap home runs and vowed he'd have none in his park", which led him to design a large playing field for Forbes Field.
+Dreyfuss "hated cheap home runs and vowed he'd have none in his park", which led him to design a large playing field for Forbes Field.
 The original distances to the outfield fences in left, center, and right field were 360 ft, 462 ft and 376 ft, respectively.

-The left field foul pole initially intersected the bleacher section about two-thirds of the way toward where the bleacher corner touched the fence, at a distance of 301 ft,[Pittsburgh Daily Post, June 27, 1909, p.30], leaving a narrow slice which could benefit a strict pull hitter, but which soon proved bothersome to left fielders.
+The left field foul pole initially intersected the bleacher section about two-thirds of the way toward where the bleacher corner touched the fence, at a distance of 301 ft,[Pittsburgh Daily Post, June 27, 1909, p.
+30], leaving a narrow slice which could benefit a strict pull hitter, but which soon proved bothersome to left fielders.

-In the early spring of 1912, the diamond was shifted so that the left field foul line intersected the end of the left field fence rather than the bleacher section.[Pittsburgh Press, March 3, 1912, p.20] By 1914, the left field distance was stated as 365 ft,[Pittsburgh Press, August 25, 1914, p.20] which eventually became the distance marked on the fence.
+In the early spring of 1912, the diamond was shifted so that the left field foul line intersected the end of the left field fence rather than the bleacher section.[Pittsburgh Press, March 3, 1912, p.
+20] By 1914, the left field distance was stated as 365 ft,[Pittsburgh Press, August 25, 1914, p.
+20] which eventually became the distance marked on the fence.